NxVernxual/NebChat/README.md

 Contact: support@simplicialsoftware.com or Join thier Discord server [HERE](https://discord.com/invite/nebulous)

-ALL RIGHTS BELONG TO Simplicial Software for making this game so without it, this project wouldnt exists.
+ALL RIGHTS BELONG TO Simplicial Software for making this game so without it, this project wouldnt exist.
-© 2015-2024 Simplicial Software.
+© 2015-2025 Simplicial Software.
 All Rights Reserved.

 Special thanks goes to the game creator Greg Anderson